 Table of Contents[Hide][Show]

-I’ve discovered over the years that a simple Caprese salad made exactly the same way can taste quite different depending on the location.
 Between the type of tomatoes arranged on the plate to the thickness, size, and taste of the mozzarella, it gives you a quick overview of the quality of food in the area like few dishes can.
-For this reason, I find it to be the perfect light lunch while on the road to quickly gauge the food quality of my surroundings.

-Tomato Quality is Key to a Caprese Salad
+Tomato Quality is Key

-You see, the tomatoes serve as the foundation and main player of any Caprese salad recipe.
-Using hybrid tomatoes even if organic or vine-ripened is a big no-no. Hybrids are simply not flavorful enough to carry this salad.
+Using hybrid tomatoes even if organic or vine-ripened is best avoided.
+Hybrids are simply not flavorful enough to carry this salad.

-Trust me on this.
 It is worth the cost and time spent finding a farmers market in your area that carries these beauties.
-If you don’t have much time to hunt down quality sources, you will be happy to know that I’ve seen good quality heirloom tomatoes in Whole Foods from time to time.

 Mozzarella Cheese

 Processed mozzarella slices from the supermarket or health food store never work.
-You absolutely must slice the mozzarella yourself from a fresh ball ideally purchased that day from a cheese or gourmet shop.

-Caprese Salad Recipe
+Classic Caprese Salad Recipe

-A simple and delicious Caprese salad recipe that works as an appetizer or main course preferably drizzled with authentic balamic vinegar.
+A simple and delicious caprese salad recipe that works as an appetizer or main course preferably drizzled with authentic balamic vinegar.

 Ingredients

-- 2 medium to large tomatoes heirloom varieties preferably organic
+- 2 medium heirloom tomatoes preferably organic

-- 1 fresh ball mozzarella
+- 1 large ball fresh mozzarella

 - balsamic vinegar